db-s/slate/source/index.md

 ### HTTP Request

-`DELETE /api2/logout`
+`DELETE /api/v1/logout`

 # Monitors

 ## Create Monitors (Basic Settings)

-Users create new Monitor from this point.
+Users can create new monitors through this endpoint.

 ### HTTP Request

-`POST /api2/monitors/new`
+`POST /api/v1/monitors/new`

 > The above command returns JSON structured like this on SUCCESS: